 6) I like italics.
 Everybody likes italics.
 It's a great tool to emphasize words.
 The problem is when you keep using them every other paragraph.
 If you're finding that you really want to emphasize a certain word but you've already been using italics nearby in the narration- reread the sentence again, ask yourself if it really needs emphasizing.
 If it does, you can find some other way to do it.
 It's an eyesore, and every time you use the italics you decrease their power for when they're really needed.

 7) The phrase 'precious people' which I can only assume is a translation of 'nakama' from Japanese because the translator thought that 'friends' wasn't a strong enough word.
 Listen to me- nobody says the phrase 'precious people' in real life.
 It sounds awkward and dumb.
 I cringe every time I read it.
 You know what works just as well 99% of the time?
 Whenever you feel yourself tempted to write the phrase 'precious people' replace it with 'friends' and then reread your sentence.
 I guarantee you it will sound better.

 8) Super!Harry/Naruto/Ichigo/Etc fics.
 This is especially bad in Naruto, where I swear you have to wade through pages and pages of 'Replace the main character with somebody smarter' to find a fic with an original premise.
-It's been done.
-Not only that, it's been done better than you can do it.
-Think of something else.
 I don't have anything against this type of fic on principle- there are quite a lot of good ones, it's just been done to death already in all of the biggest fandoms.